vladris/tinkerer/_sources/doc/tinkering.txt

 **author**

     If left to ``default``, Tinkerer will use the author specified in ``conf.py``.
-For colaborative blogs, this can be replaced with any string containing the name of the author.
+For collaborative blogs, this can be replaced with any string containing the name of the author.

 **categories**